LAST UPDATED: 5/14/23 – Galápagos photography guide

 Another way that you can make your pictures look more visually appealing is to use the concept of Leading Lines.
 Leading lines are natural lines that you find in the subjects you are shooting that naturally lead the viewer’s eyes from one part of the photograph to another.
 These lines can be pathways, cracks in the ice, or in the case of the image above, the dock that leads from the shore out to the boat launch in the harbor.

-As I have demonstrated in the illustration below, the dock in this picture acts as a leading line that naturally guides the viewer’s eyes from the shoreline out to where the boats are being launched.
+As I have demonstrated in the illustration in my Galápagos photography guide below, the dock in this picture acts as a leading line that naturally guides the viewer’s eyes from the shoreline out to where the boats are being launched.
 Using leading lines is a great way to help tell a story with your image without having to include any words.
 I am not saying you necessarily need to go out of your way to include leading lines in your images, but it can be an effective tool to use to give meaning to an otherwise ambiguous image.

 Use the Bokeh Effect to Highlight Animals